palewire/first-athena-query/docs/index.md

 pipenv install boto3
 ```

-In your project directory, create a file named `.env` to store you AWS credentials and other sensitive information.
+In your project directory, create a file named `.env` to store your AWS credentials and other sensitive information.
 It should look like the following.
 Unless you changed the default settings when creating your S3 bucket, the region name should be `us-east-1`.

 ```bash
 AWS_ACCESS_KEY_ID=YOUR_ACCESS_KEY_ID